 Assisted Dying: What Patients and Their Families Really Want

-Assisted dying is an important societal debate that may resonate particularly for patients with serious illnesses.
+Assisted dying is a major issue of society that may resonate particularly for patients with serious illnesses.
 Should active euthanasia be allowed?
 What about assisted suicide or indirect euthanasia?
 How should the law regulate these practices?
-We asked Carenity members in France, the United Kingdom, Germany, Italy, Spain and the United States: more than 3,000 members responded to our survey!
+We asked Carenity members in France, the United Kingdom, Germany, Italy, Spain and the United States: more than 3,000 members answered our survey!